NsikanPatrick/NsikanPatrick/README.md

 ensure a seamless integration between frontend and backend systems.

 - - - - -
-- 🔭 I’m currently working on **G-TRACK - Debt Recovery Management Solution.** G-Track is a dynamic web application designed to help micro-lending institutions keep track of debtors, debts, payments, etc. in a seamless and efficient manner.
+- 🔭 I worked on **[G-TRACK - Debt Recovery Management Solution](https://github.com/NsikanPatrick/G-Track).** G-Track is a dynamic web application designed to help micro-lending institutions keep track of debtors, debts, payments, etc. in a seamless and efficient manner.
 The project has support for system automation, Role Based Accessibility (RBA), Reminders, and seamless integration into other web services.

 - - -

 - 🌱 I’m currently learning **JavaScript And React Js**

+- 🌱 I’m currently collaborating and contributing to **Open Source Projects**

 - 👯 I’m looking to collaborate on projects that are user centric and scale driven **(Full Stack or Backend)**